akiryk/top-music/README.md

 options set in a `vercel.json` file in this repo.

 **Testing the cron job**
+Use the dry run command to test what content will be scraped and potentially added to the database.
+The dry-run will show the content whether or not it would be added; in prod, the cron-job checks if the album has already been scraped and doesn't add it if so.

+Easy way: `pnpm dry-run`

+Hard way:

 1. Start running the local server
 2. Use the curl command below

-This command will do a dry run and will get all data except for the artist bio and it will log out the name of the artist and album but will not save it to the database.
-Note that it won't get the data if the latest albums have already been scraped.

 ```sh
 # replace cron-secret-here with CRON_SECRET